Clinton chairman turns up heat on FBI

 Podesta asked if, just days from the election, Comey's revelation is "something you toss on the table, or do you take the time and do what other prosecutors have done in the past and make sure it's so significant that you have to go forward with it?"

+But Comey decided to disregard that warning and went ahead and sent the letter to Congress.
+Comey's decision to send the letter angered his superiors at the Justice Department, but officials acknowledge there is little they can do given the fallout of the Attorney General's meeting with Bill Clinton on the Arizona tarmac this past summer.

+On Sunday, CNN reported that the Justice Department and Abedin's lawyers are in talks to permit a full review of the emails.

-He also said Clinton has learned from her use of a private email server at the State Department.
+Podesta also told Tapper that Clinton has learned from her use of a private email server at the State Department.

 "I think she obviously would like to take that decision back, but she's learned from it," he said.